littleroot/blog/_pages/go error naming convention.md

 ## 8. Named returns and function parameters

-In named returns, use the name `err`.
+In named returns and function parameters, use the name `err`.
 Use documentation to discuss what the error represents.

 ```go
 func (c *Cbuf) Write(p []byte) (n int, err error)